Taoyuan Entry Requirements

 Visa-Free Entry

-90 days for most countries; 30 days for select countries
+90 days for most; 30 days for certain Southeast Asian passports

 Includes